m-barthelemy/vpn-webauth/README.md

 ### VPN
   - `VPNCHECKPASSWORD`: Shared password between the app and the Strongswan `ext-auth` script to protect the endpoint checking for valid user "sessions".
 Optional.
     > If the `/vpn/check` endpoint is publicly available, it is a good idea to set a password to ensure that only your VPN server is allowed to query the app for user sessions.
 Make sure you also set it in your `ext-auth` configuration.
-  - `VPNSESSIONVALIDITY`: How long to allow (re)connections to the VPN after completing the web authentication, in seconds.
-Default: `3600` (1h).
+  - `VPNSESSIONVALIDITY`: How long to allow (re)connections to the VPN after completing the web authentication.
+Default: `1h`.
+Specify custom value as a number and a time unit, for example `1h30m`
     > This option aims at reducing the burden put on the users and avoids them having to go through the web auth again if they get disconnected within the configured delay, due for example to poor network connectivity or inactivity.
     > NOTE: subsequent VPN connections must come from the same IP address used during the web authentication.